The History of British India: Views of Indians

 According to historian Thomas Trautmann, "James Mill's highly influential History of British India (1817) – most particularly the long essay 'Of the Hindus' comprising ten chapters – is the single most important source of British Indophobia and hostility to Orientalism."
 In the chapter titled "General Reflections in 'Of the Hindus'", Mill wrote "under the glosing[sic] exterior of the Hindu, lies a general disposition to deceit and perfidy."

 Mill's History of British India begins with a remarkable preface.
 He says that his never having been to India and knowing none of the native languages are an advantage, and a guarantee of his objectivity.
 But, far from being objective, his is, as he says, a 'critical, or judging history' whose judgements on Hindu customs and practices are particularly harsh.
 He denounces their 'rude' and 'backward' culture for its ignorance, superstition, and mistreatment of women, and leaves no doubt that he favours a thoroughgoing reform of Indian institutions and practices.

-Max Müller argued against the opinion that Indians were an 'inferior race', not only because such a view was wrong but because it made an Englishman's life there a 'moral exile'.
-One source of such mistaken notions and 'poison' had been, and still was, James Mill's History of British India, which in his view was 'responsible for some of the greatest misfortunes' that had happened to India.
-Those who were going out to rule India 'should shake off national prejudices, which are apt to degenerate into a kind of madness'.
+Mill presented Indians as uncivilised, ignorant, and lacking rational and scientific thinking.
+According to historian Romila Thapar, Mill's categorisation of Indian history into Hindu, Muslim, and British periods led to significant distortions and corruptions.

+Kundan Singh, Professor and doctoral supervisor at the Sofia University and the Hindu University of America and Krishna Maheshwari have recently put light on the colonial writings of Mill.
+Singh and Maheshwari say the following: